NotAShelf/notashelf.dev/README.md

 time around because of _how easy_ Astro made it to overengineer things.
 Using Pandoc, Bash and Makefiles was a great experiment, but comparatively this is much better to work with.
 That said, the user-facing side of the site _is_ lightweight.
-Loads fast, and does not take a ton of resources just because I could do that.
+It loads pretty fast, and it has been optimized to require as little resources as possible.

 ### Features